GoodBotCo/GoodBotCo.github.io/_posts/2017-06-14-how-to-add-material-design-icons-to-rails.md

 ### Define the font face

 A good idea is to create a new file say `icons.scss`, and then require it in `application.css.scss`.
-On a sidenote, I usually don't prefer to use the `require` statements, instead I prefer manually importing files using native `@import` for SCSS, this allows me to define global variables that I can use accross files (maybe this is worth a separate post, but who knows.)
+On a sidenote, I usually don't prefer to use the `require` statements, instead I prefer manually importing files using native `@import` for SCSS, this allows me to define global variables that I can use across files (maybe this is worth a separate post, but who knows.)

 ```css
 @font-face {